Why is the Oakland Police Helicopter flying now?

 - ARGUS crashed in 1973 killing two Oakland Police officers.
 Several reports say the pilot was shot in the head by a sniper and a group even claimed it yet the final report says it was a mechanical failure even though the pilot had a bullet hole in his head.
 Fishy?

 You may wonder where the Oakland Police Helicopters have been hiding these last few years.
-Our Ghetto Birds(yes we have two) have been grounded for the last 5 years.
+Our Ghetto Birds(yes we have two) have been grounded for the last many years.
 In 2009 budget cuts forced the choppers to stay on the ground… outside of a hanger.
 Where they have been battling weather damage since they were moved form Hangar 1 to the South Field outdoors.
 I’m not sure of their exact homes at this time but I believe they are still sitting outside where they can sometimes be seen from Hegenberger.

-While ARGUS has been grounded for like 5 years it has still flown in a few emergency situations such as the death of four Oakland Police Officers in March of 2009 and the Oscar Grant riots as well as all of the Occupy Oakland protest.
+While ARGUS has been grounded for several years it has still flown in a few emergency situations such as the death of four Oakland Police Officers in March of 2009 and the Oscar Grant riots as well as all of the Occupy Oakland protest.
 The police helicopter was even here over my house last month after someone was robbed, shot and killed out front.
 The helicopter was here in seconds so it had to have already been flying on another mission.
 It was here before the police, firefighters or ambulance so I would say it is a valuable asset to Oakland’s Police Department and fighting crime.
 I also kind of miss the sound of the ghetto bird circling around at night.
 It’s something I grew up with.
-I remember when we were kids whenever the ghetto bird was over our hood we would purposely scatter and pretend to be running or hiding.
+I remember when we were kids whenever it was over our hood we would purposely scatter and pretend to be running or hiding.
 It worked we got spotlighted one night and were all so happy but scared at the same time.

 Bring The Oakland Police Helicopter Back